B4PT0R/streamlit_notebook/README.md

 A bit of magic needs to happen under the hood to make it possible
 - `get_notebook` first attempts to get an existing notebook instance from `st.session_state`, if none is found, it creates one.
-- The `@cell` decorator is used to capture the source code of the functions' bodies and add the corresponding cells to the notebook instance. **This happens only at the first pass of the script**, and the decorator is not-oped afterwards (to avoid adding the same cells over and over as the script reruns).
+- The `@cell` decorator is used to capture the source code of the functions' bodies and add the corresponding cells to the notebook instance. **This happens only at the first pass of the script**, and the decorator is no-oped afterwards (to avoid adding the same cells over and over as the script reruns).
 - `render_notebook` finally takes care of fetching and displaying the current notebook instance from state.

 Subsequent runs of the script will ignore the cell definitions and merely loop on `get_notebook()` and `render_notebook()` to refresh whatever notebook instance is living in the session's state.